hofstetr/cognos/containers/README.md

 Note: xauth and libXtst are necessary for X11 functionality.

 ## Step X [Docker Swarm](Docker_Swarm.md)
 Tying all the containers together to run within container management, in this case a Swarm cluster.
+The use of a common overlay network is what allows service name resolution between containers even across compute instances.

 1. docker swarm init --advertise-addr $(hostname -i)
 2. Join worker nodes